larry-a4/go-empyrean/README.md

 #### CLI

-Run `./shyft-geth.sh` with one of the following flags:
+Run `sh shyft-config/shyft-geth.sh` with one of the following flags:

 - `--setup` - Setups postgres and the shyft chain db.
 - `--start` - Starts geth.
 - `--reset` - Drops postgress and chain db, and reinstantiates both.
 - `--js [web3 filename]` - Executes web3 calls with a passed file name.
-If the file name is `sendTransactions.js`, `./shyft-geth.sh --js sendTransactions`.
+If the file name is `sendTransactions.js`, `sh shyft-config/shyft-geth.sh --js sendTransactions`.

 #### Docker Images